Handling Flooding and Storm Damage in the Landscape

 - Minimize contamination inside the house by removing clothes, shoes, and tools used during garden cleanup prior to entering the home.

 - Food safety: What to eat, what to compost and what to discard.
 Floodwaters may be contaminated with raw sewage so do not eat leafy greens or root crops that are difficult to wash and are eaten raw.
-Crops that can be boiled pose less risk from viral or bacterial contamination however, neither cooking or canning will not remove risk of chemical contamination.
+Crops that can be boiled pose less risk from viral or bacterial contamination however, neither cooking nor canning will remove the risk of chemical contamination.
 More information about food preparation and safety.

 - Newly seeded gardens rarely survive a flood.